What is last mile delivery?

 - How long it takes for a driver to scan all their parcels into their vehicle – is there a problem with the software, can the driver work more efficiently?

 Train your staff

 Making sure your staff are up-to-date with the best ways to perform their duties is one of the biggest ways you can help overcome the struggles of the last mile.
 This may include:

 - Ensuring your staff are comfortable and proficient in using their delivery-assisting software, such as routing and ePOD

 - Identifying and sharing best practise for loading a vehicle for the most convenient gradual unloading while out on the road

 - Keeping your staff’s customer service skills top-notch

-At PODFather, we specialise in improving vehicles fleets with smart software, including route optimisation and ePOD systems.
+At Podfather, we specialise in improving vehicle fleets with smart software, including route optimisation and ePOD systems.
 Get in touch to find out more or book a meeting.